MisterCoffey/MisterCoffey.github.io/_posts/2017-04-25-BaseballCapstone.md

 If we then remove salary and Gini as features, the model remains strong.
 In fact the R squared improves slightly when we remove the salary and Gini features.
 If we run a model predicting Win Percentage using team Gini only, the model has a low R squared, and little predictive value.

-In other words, team income inequality has no linear relationship with team wins, and has no value as a feature when attempting to predict a baseball team's Win Percentage.
+In other words, team income inequality has no linear relationship with team wins, and has little value as a feature when attempting to predict a baseball team's Win Percentage.

 This is not to say that income inequality is "good" for baseball.
 Income inequality simply is not "bad" for baseball.
 It is also a stretch to impute the findings of these models on the rest of society.
 Even the lowest paid major league player is rich in terms of income.
 Moreover, high major league performance will result in riches, adding greater incentives to perform than in other lines of work.